goatface/mplall/README.md

 ## Mac OS randomize bug

 I only have access to a rather old MacBook, running 10.5.
-The default `sort` doesn't understand -R for randmoize.
+The default `sort` doesn't understand -R for randomize.
 Probably fink or macports already has a better version of `sort` we can use (which is probably installed on any system with mplayer-x).

 ## Disclaimer